 NCM entered into an Exhibitor Services Agreement ("ESA") with Regal Cinemas, Inc. ("RCI"), a wholly owned subsidiary of Regal, with AMC, and with Cinemark.
 Under these agreements, subject to limited exceptions, NCM is the exclusive provider of advertising and event services to the Members' theatres.
 In the case of Cinemark, the ESA is also subject to the advertising services agreements between Cinemark on the one hand and Technicolor Screen Services, Inc. and Val Morgan Advertising, Inc. on the other hand.
 Both of these agreements (the "Screenvision Agreements") expired December 31, 2005, with certain "advertising runout" rights that extended through March 31, 2006.
 In exchange for the right to provide these services to the Members, NCM is required to pay to the Members a specified percentage of NCM's advertising revenue ("Advertising Circuit Share"), and an agreed-upon auditorium rent ("Auditorium Rent") in relation to the meetings and events held in Member theatres, in aggregate known as "Circuit Share Expense."
-During 2005, the "Advertising Circuit Share" berecentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was 65%.
-During 2006, the "Advertising Circuit Share" percentage was because the expense of the number of patrons served and screens operated by each Member during the previous quarter.
-In accordance with the LLCOA, the Advertising Circuit Share percentage may be changed at the end of each year by a unanimous vote of the Members.
-These agreements would also terminate in the event of withdrawal by AMC, Cinemark or Regal, respectively, f
+During 2005, the "Advertising Circuit Share Percentage" was 65%.
+During 2006, the "Advertising Circuit Share" percentage was 68%, a change approved by the members at the end of 2005.
+The Advertising Circuit Share is allocated among the Members based on a formula that takes into account the number of patrons served and screens operated by each Member during the previous quarter.
+In accordance with the LLCOA, the Advertising Circuit Share Percentage may be changed at the end of each year by a unanimous vote of the Members.
+These agreements would terminate immediately upon the dissolution of NCM.
+Each of these agreements would also terminate in the event of withdrawal by AMC, Cinemark or Regal, respectively, from NCM pursuant to the terms of NCM's Operating Agreement.
+Each of the agreements may also be terminated (i) in the event of a material breach of any provision of the agreement which breach remains uncured after notice and an opportunity to cure and (ii) in the event a permanent injunction or other